Chamepp/Chamepp/README.md

 ## How I Work

-I love building products from scratch — turning raw ideas into working, valuable software.
+I love building products from scratch.
+Turning raw ideas into working, valuable software.
 From architecture to UX, launch to iteration, I enjoy the full journey.

 I specialize in **web and mobile development**, and complement that with **technical writing** that explains complex systems with clarity.

-I also love **strategy and leadership** — seeing the long game, designing systems that scale, and helping people move in sync toward a meaningful goal.
+I also love **strategy and leadership**.
+Seeing the long game, designing systems that scale, and helping people move in sync toward a meaningful goal and helping them reaching their full potential.

+“Legacy is not leaving something for people.
+It’s leaving something in people.” – Peter Strople

 Over the years, I’ve grown through roles that reflect that spirit:

 - **Microsoft Learn Student Ambassador** — mentoring developers, running workshops, and building community early on.
 - **FreeCodeCamp Author** — writing technical content that teaches, not just informs.
+- **Apple OSS** — buidling software that impacts millions
 - **iOS + Full Stack Engineer** — building real products under real constraints.
 - **Startup Native** — I thrive in chaos.
+I love to strategize and lead.
 Turning ambiguity into momentum is where I live.

 > **“Even if the skies were shorter than my knees, I would not kneel.”**
 > — *Cyrus the Great*